 How is the Marriage Contract Made?

 Together with a divorce mediation expert from McNamee Mediations, you and your spouse will identify the root causes of your marital problems, which have led you to filing for divorce.
-Then, both of you will negotiate the writing of a written contract, which will address the agreed changes that need to be made, in order to try and save your marriage.
-This contract is also time-bound, which means that after an agreed span of time, you will reevaluate whether you should continue with the filing for legal separation or not.
+Then, we will assist you with negotiating the terms of a written joint contract, which will address the agreed changes that need to be made, in order to try and save your marriage.
+This contract is also time-bound, which means that after an agreed span of time, you will reevaluate whether or not to complete the filing for your divorce you should the filing for legal separation or not.
 Once the document is finalized, it is notarized by legal counsel from McNamee Mediations.

 How Does the Contract Work?